SelfCareMap

 The Cost: What You’re Really Paying For

-But consider what you’re actually paying for:
+Consider what you are actually paying for:

 Is It Worth the Cost?

 The answer depends on your goals, budget, and current state of mind.
+Not every person needs a luxury retreat to find peace, but for some, it is the only way to truly unplug.

-It’s likely worth it if:
+It is likely worth it if:

-• You learn best through immersive, guided experiences
+• You learn best through immersive, guided experiences rather than reading a book or watching a video.

 It might not be worth it if: